bkmeneguello/klo/README.md

 ### `:uberjar` publisher

 Takes the path of the build project's uberjar then creates a JVM-based image with `java -jar <uberjar>` as entrypoint, then publishes the image to a repository.
 The repository can be a remote registry or a [local one](#with-minikube).

+## YAML Input

+Where YAML input is expected, the available inputs are:

+- YAML document: The path to a single file containing a single YAML document.
+- YAML document set: The path to a single file containing multiple YAML documents [separated by](https://yaml.org/spec/1.0/#id2489959) `---`.
+- YAML directory: The path to a directory containing YAML documents.
+The files into this directory are read recursivelly, depth first, the order is not guaranted.

 ### Bugs